|Bonus Content |

-Consumers appreciate businesses with their own e-commerce platform.
+Consumers appreciate businesses with their own e-commerce platforms.
 Proprietary e-commerce platforms with strong, stable supply chains have a clear advantage over dealer merchant platforms that rely on external logistics.
 This has inspired businesses to pivot to online services (mobile apps) and platform partnerships:

 A survey of more than 35,000 consumers globally by Kantar found that only 8% of customers thought brands should stop advertising during the coronavirus outbreak.
 However, 78% of consumers believe brands should help them in their daily lives, while 75% stated that brands should inform people of what they’re doing and 74% preferred companies to not exploit the situation.

 Early 2020 campaigns were quickly outdated and became irrelevant to the situation, leading to brands struggling with communication.
 The longer brands remain dark, the more users they lost to those who actively communicated.
 For many consumers, a lack of communication translated to a lack of care for what they have faced.
 Here is a campaign run by Blibli, an e-commerce unicorn in Indonesia, which has been very vocal during this time.